Yasmbena/Yasmbena/README.md

 - 💞️ I’m looking to collaborate on some new projects
 - 📫 How to reach me yasmine.benayad@hotmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i was a swimmimg champion
+- ⚡ Fun fact: im too sarcastic

 <!---
 Yasmbena/Yasmbena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.